 Boil a big pot of eucalyptus leaves and let the strong odour fill the kitchen or house; it is said to drive away cockroaches and other bugs for at least a time.
-It is also very good to inhale for one’s chest.
+It is also very good to inhale for ones chest.

 Except in game reserves wild animals are seldom seen; all of them, including snakes, avoid human beings, seemingly aware that we are the most dangerous creatures alive.

 If one is sitting outside and the mosquitoes become unbearable they can be driven off by lighting a smudge (smoky fire) of cow dung, damp leaves, grass or anything else that produces smoke.
-In some places, at some seasons, biting insects may be a real torture, especially to strangers who have not yet built up any immunity to the poison in their stings; long sleeves and trousers, high boots and a mosquito hat that encloses one’s entire head in a net, as well as insect repellents, all offer protection.
-The insect repellents, however, should not be damaging to one’s health.
+In some places, at some seasons, biting insects may be a real torture, especially to strangers who have not yet built up any immunity to the poison in their stings; long sleeves and trousers, high boots and a mosquito hat that encloses ones entire head in a net, as well as insect repellents, all offer protection.
+The insect repellents, however, should not be damaging to ones health.

 A traveller should carry a flashlight and be sure the batteries are working; but failing this a fire can be lit and by its light a tire changed or other repair work done.

-In countries that have scorpions, centipedes and poisonous spiders it is a wise precaution to shake out one’s boots or shoes before putting them on so as to be sure nothing lurks inside; in cold weather snakes have been known to seek the warmth of a sleeping bag so one might have a look in that too before getting into it.
+In countries that have scorpions, centipedes and poisonous spiders it is a wise precaution to shake out ones boots or shoes before putting them on so as to be sure nothing lurks inside; in cold weather snakes have been known to seek the warmth of a sleeping bag so one might have a look in that too before getting into it.

 Health hints

-Breast feeding: Many reliable organizations concerned with infant welfare in developing countries have discovered that not only is mothers’ milk healthful and nutritious but that the breast fed baby is less vulnerable to certain infections and that because of bad water and unhygenic conditions in the homes it can be positively dangerous to feed babies on the powdered milks so widely advertised these days all over the world.
+Breast feeding: Many reliable organizations concerned with infant welfare in developing countries have discovered that not only is mothers’ milk healthful and nutritious but that the breast fed baby is less vulnerable to certain infections and that because of bad water and unhygienic conditions in the homes it can be positively dangerous to feed babies on the powdered milks so widely advertised these days all over the world.
 It is good for pioneers to know this; not only in case they wish to breast feed their own babies but so that they will not, with mistaken ideas of modem progress, be responsible for native mothers giving up breast feeding, buying expensive imported babies’ milk they can ill afford and perhaps exposing their children thereby to dangerous intestinal infections which may lead to death.

 In case of burns immediately apply preferably ice, or the coldest water available, for at least a half an hour or longer as required; this treatment relieves pain and prevents blisters.
 (Never use dry ice or freeze the spot as this can be very harmful.)
 A good burn ointment may also be applied and is a useful remedy to keep on hand.

-Too much sun in sub-tropical and tropical countries can be very dangerous and not only cause sunstroke and heat stroke—which might affect the brain or the circulation—but also cause fever and produce skin blisters, which may break open, superate and become infected; very strong, sweet tea is an antidote to sun and heat stroke, though in serious conditions one should get a doctor at once.
+Too much sun in sub-tropical and tropical countries can be very dangerous and not only cause sunstroke and heat stroke—which might affect the brain or the circulation—but also cause fever and produce skin blisters, which may break open, suppurate and become infected; very strong, sweet tea is an antidote to sun and heat stroke, though in serious conditions one should get a doctor at once.

-Diarrhea and upset stomach require a special diet for a few days: plain tea with no milk and preferably no sugar, dry toast with no butter or jam, plain boiled rice, yogurt and grated raw apple can be taken; when improvement sets in,
+Diarrhoea and upset stomach require a special diet for a few days: plain tea with no milk and preferably no sugar, dry toast with no butter or jam, plain boiled rice, yogurt and grated raw apple can be taken; when improvement sets in,